code-and-effect/effective_test_bot/README.md

 ## Testing the test environment

-Unfortunately, in the current day ruby on rails ecosystem simply getting a testing environment setup correctly is a non-trivial endeavor.
+Unfortunately, in the current day ruby on rails ecosystem getting a testing environment setup correctly is a non-trivial endeavor.

 There are a handful of gotchas and many things that can go wrong.
 User sessions need to properly reset and database transactions must be correctly rolled back between tests.
 Seeds and fixtures that were once valid may become invalid as the application changes.
 Database migrations must also stay up to date.
 Capybara needs to query your app with a single shared connection or weird things start happening.

 Included with this gem is the `rails generate effective_test_bot:install` that does its best to provide a known-good set of configuration files that initialize all required testing gems.
 However, every developer's machine is different, and there are too many points of failure.
 Everyone's `test/test_helper.rb` will be slightly different.

-Run `rake test:bot:environment` to check for capybara doing the right thing, that everything is reset properly between test runs, an initial user record exists, all seeded and fixtured data is valid, that jquery, jquery-ujs are present.
+Run `rake test:bot:environment` to check that capybara is doing the right thing, everything is reset properly between test runs, an initial user record exists, all seeded and fixtured data is valid, and rails' jquery-ujs is present.

 If all tests here pass, you will have a great experience with automated testing.